-SBA is accepting new applications app for the Economic Injury Disaster Loan (EIDL)-COVID-19 (including forgivable EIDL Advances.)
-No one want to take on debt right now, but the loans are similar to a mortgage, with a low interest rate and a long repayment period.
-If access to capital is all that stands in your way, please check it out!
+Apply for the SBA Economic Injury Disaster Loan (EIDL)-COVID-19.
+Few businesses want to take on debt at this time, but the loans are similar to a mortgage, with a low interest rate and a long repayment period.
+If access to capital is all that stands in your way, please check it out.

 Another option is the New York Forward loan program.

-Reach out NOW for one-on-one assistance in reviewing your options, deciding next steps, and evaluating your offer:
+Reach out NOW for one-on-one assistance in reviewing your options, evaluating your offer, deciding next steps or connecting with grants: